 - Abdomen: Stick penetration in this area can easily result in damage to multiple important organs.
 Commonly affected organs include the stomach, liver, spleen, and intestines.
 Additional damage to the urinary bladder, gall bladder, and/or diaphragm often further complicates the surgery that is necessary to save the life of these dogs.

 To make matters worse, the initial damage caused by the penetration of the stick isn’t always indicative of the full extent of a dog’s injuries, either.
 Despite best efforts, it’s often possible for small fragments or splinters of wood to be missed during initial surgical exploration of such puncture wounds.
 This is not due to a lack of care or skill by the attending veterinary team, but rather due to the nature of penetrating stick foreign bodies to shatter and splinter upon impact.

 This potential problem is compounded by the fact that wood itself doesn’t necessarily show up on X-rays, especially small splinters of wood.
 So recognize that there is always the possibility of the need for further surgeries once the situation has become clearer and any residual wood pieces have “declared” themselves.

-Here are some general tips about what to do in cases of stick impalement:
+What to do in cases of stick impalement

 - Get your dog in for veterinary evaluation and treatment as quickly as you can.
 Delay doesn’t just prolong pain, suffering, and distress, it’s likely to increase your dog’s risk of death, too.
 If possible, call the hospital while en route to advise them of your impending arrival – doing so can allow the medical team to be better prepared to more quickly care for your dog when you get there.